Contributed blog by Angie Ramirez, Freelance Writer at Government Social Media

 Lastly, it's also important to follow the rules set forth by each Facebook group to avoid violating the group policies or spamming members.
 Violating the rules of a Facebook group could cause an admin to remove your post—so it's important to keep this in mind for archiving purposes as well.
 Understanding the rules and doing some research on what types of posts are most popular in the group and what type of content is accepted are great places to start before you begin posting.

 Facebook groups may not be the magic solution to the platform's vendetta against organic reach.
 However, it's another tool in our toolkit to try and reach our community with information that matters most.
 Facebook groups are designed to spur conversation and thrive on two-way communications.
 Knowing what your community is talking about and what posts are gaining traction on these groups can help you keep your finger on the pulse of what matters to your audience while allowing you to tap into a new pool of users you may not typically reach.

 Have you had any success using Facebook groups?
 I'd love to know!

 Speaking of….
 Have you joined the Government Social Media Facebook group?
 It's full of socialgov gold, from helpful tips to post inspiration, networking opportunities, hilarious memes, and friendly people who just get it.
 Plus, don’t forget to join the free GSM network today to learn how other government agencies interact with groups and share your experience with members by chiming in on this post.

 Freelance Writer - Government Social Media LLC

-Best communicate with the public you serve and get connected with fellow socialgovs by registering for the 2023 Government Social Media Conference happening in Reno-Tahoe, Nevada!
+Best communicate with the public you serve and get connected with fellow socialgovs by registering for the 2024 Government Social Media Conference happening in Palm Springs, California or virtually from wherever you are!
 Join our free network for bi-weekly Government Social Media Chats or professional association for member-only webinars.
 Sign up for our newsletter to get the latest updates on training, events and more.